warrenduncan/MSc-DataScienceAndAnalytics/README.md

 # MSc-DataScienceAndAnalytics
-Work completed for the MSc Data Science and Analytics through the mathematics department at Cardiff University, where each folder contain projects completed that pertain to the labelled field fo study.
+Work completed for the MSc Data Science and Analytics programme through the mathematics department at Cardiff University.
+Each folder contain projects completed that . were relevant to the specified subject matter.